abilandz/Bash_Starterkit/Tutorial.md

 ### 7. Using an arbitrary executable as **Linux/Bash** command <a name="arbitrary_executable"></a>

+In order to illustrate how an arbitrary executable (e.g. compiled C++ code) can be used as any other **Linux** command, we first review some important file attributes.

 #### A) Setting file permissions <a name="permissions"></a>

-In general, each file or directory in Linux has 3 kind of timestamps:
+In general, each file or directory in **Linux** has 3 kind of timestamps:

 - **Access** --- the last time the file was read **Modify** --- the last time the file was modified (content has been modified)